 (pic 6-94 / to NNE)

-Across the chamber's windowed east end is the bed-platform; on our left the music-studio's door is open; ahead is a curtained entry to the second domestic chamber.
+Across the chamber's windowed east end is the bed-platform; on our left the music-studio's door is open; ahead is a curtained entry to the second domestic space, chamber 10.

 AREND APT: CHAMBER 10 - FROM QUAY DOOR TO GANG